Our Quick Guide Takes the Stress out of this Important Parental Responsibility

 To narrow down the candidates for our recommendations (and to save you time), we searched through the highest rated car seats of Amazon (by user reviews) as well as the highest rated seats by Consumer Reports, The Spruce, and Baby Center.

-If you do not have a huge budget to spend on a car seat of if you do not want to deal with additional hassle of switching car seats, we would recommend getting a highly rated all-in-one seat such as Graco’s 4ever 4-in-1 convertible seat.
+If you do not have a huge budget to spend on a car seat or if you do not want to deal with additional hassle of switching car seats, we would recommend getting a highly rated all-in-one seat such as Graco’s 4ever 4-in-1 convertible seat.
 This seat will serve you and your child well from infancy all the way to when he/she stops needing the seat.

 If you have a larger budget, then getting a seat for each stage may provide better protection and comfort as it may be a better fit.
 For infants, many reviews and experts agree that Chicco’s KeyFit 30 Infant Car Seat is one of the safest and easiest to install car seats.
 Once your infant grows, switch them over to Britax’s Boulevard ClickTight Convertible Car Seat.
 This bulky and heavy car seat is not to be lugged from car-to-car but it does provide very high protection for your child with a steel frame and an impact absorbing base that will dampen the force of a crash.
 When he/she is ready for the booster seat, check out Britax’s G1.1 Frontier ClickTight Booster Seat – it will serve your child well from 25 lbs all the way to 120 lbs, providing excellent comfort and protection.
+(Note: Our founder used Britax seats when his children were growing up).

 Buying and properly installing a car seat meeting government standards is one of the most important things you can do as a parent to keep your child safe.
 Sadly, dozens of young children who are not restrained in car seats die in car accidents each year.
 To save you time and reduce your stress, we’ve written this Guide to make the process of picking the right car seat as quick and easy as possible.
 Please find and use on that’s right for you.